JamesCalebWay/JamesCalebWay.github.io/project4.md

 ## 3. Additional Considerations

 [Rae Riding Lessons](http://raeridinglessons.infinityfreeapp.com/) is hosted by [InfinityFree](https://www.infinityfree.net/).
-The back end utalizes MySQL Databases wich is also hosted by InfinityFree.
+The back end utilizes MySQL Databases which is also hosted by InfinityFree.

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).